tmecklem/realtime-web/slides/index.md

 What I've observed in working across business domains with large and small multidisciplinary teams alike Struggling in the execution of applying technology to improve the experience.

-Sometimes we're using tool that are modern and give richness, but don't lower the barriers to building realtime features as first-class concerns.
+Sometimes we're using modern tools that help us build rich and beutiful frontends with interactivity, but don't really lower the barriers to building realtime features as first-class concerns.
 Sometimes we fail to understand the needs of our users and how to support them.

-I think most of our difficulties lie in the paradigm shift.
+I think most of our difficulties lie in the paradigm shift...

 Need new vocabulary for this kind of real-time experience, and today I'll use the phrase "conversation-capable" to describe technology that has first-class support for a constant bidirectional conversation between the information and the user.